 Additional resources include:

-• Basilica of the National Shrine of the Immaculate Conception in Washington, D.C. — beginning Sunday, March 22, through the remaining Sundays of Lent, the Basilica will live stream Mass at noon, as well as several beloved Catholic devotions.
-Recitation of the Rosary will take place at 1:30 p.m.
-CT and the Divine Mercy Chaplet at 2 p.m.
-CT, followed by Benediction with the Most Blessed Sacrament.
+• Basilica of the National Shrine of the Immaculate Conception in Washington, D.C. — the Basilica will live stream Sunday Mass at 11 a.m.
+CT at www.nationalshrine.org/mass.
+Immediately following Mass, the livestream will continue with Exposition and Adoration of the Blessed Sacrament, recitation of the Rosary at 1:30 p.m., and the Divine Mercy Chaplet at 2 p.m., concluding with Benediction of the Most Blessed Sacrament at 2:15 p.m.

 Other helpful resources: